lanysom/Exercise0401_ADONET/README.md

 After you have cloned the git repository and generated the database you can start implementing the methods as described above.

 **HINT!** The methods that you must implement are marked with a *TODO* comment in the code to make it easier for you to find using the task list in Visual Studio

+## Solution

+You can find a sample solution for the exercise in the sample_solution branch.